Visiting Fort Walton Beach, Florida ~ Dazzling White Sand

 Fort Walton Beach provides all kind of shops selling the normal t-shirts and shell necklaces to almost anything else residents of these parts as well as tourists might wish to acquire.

-Numerous lodgings are provided to suit a variety of tastes and desires.
+- Numerous lodgings are provided to suit a variety of tastes, budgets and desires.

 Naturally we spent some time on the beach and while we did not engage in creating sand castles of our own, we certainly got to admire those made from the handiwork of others.

-As the following pictures will show, we walked on the beach.
+As some of my pictures show we walked on the beach.